Get insider access

 When it matters: A higher resolution means improved clarity for video, text, games, etc. With a computer, it also allows more space for window placement, for increased productivity.

-There are often marketing terms associated with each resolution, which may be confusing.
-For example, 4k and 1080p don't refer to the same thing and those numbers aren't comparable between each other.
-4k refers to the number of horizontal pixels, while 1080p refers to the number of vertical pixels.
+There are often marketing terms associated with each resolution, which may be confusing and don't always refer to the same thing.
+For example, 4k refers to the number of horizontal pixels, while 1080p refers to the number of vertical pixels.
 You can see the differences between each of the common resolutions, including their marketing names.

 1080p Full HD